ofiwg/libfabric/man/fi_eq.3.md

 };
 {% endhighlight %}

-*&nbsp;*
-: Connection request events are of type FI_CONNREQ.
+  Connection request events are of type FI_CONNREQ.
 The fid is the passive endpoint.
 Information regarding the requested endpoint's capabilities and attributes are available from the info field.
 The application is responsible for freeing this structure by calling